 At the same time, we are implementing our new computerized warehouse / stock management system.
 The team members picking your orders and checking in deliveries at the back door will be using hand-held scanners rather than printed order forms and the whole system will be much faster, slicker and almost completely automated.
 This should help us keep over 95% of available product lines in stock at any time

 So we can now add thousands more products to the range, we can carry more stock and we can ship orders faster.
 All of this is vital in helping us keep prices low for our customers.
 Almost everything we stock has increased in cost due to the poor exchange rate - either because we import it from manufacturers abroad or because it is sugar-based (sugar is traded in Euros or US dollars).
-Despite almost everything costing us more, we have hardly increased the selling price of any products at all during 2017-18.
-We can only do this if we are able to purchase in large volume and operate very efficient warehouses
+Despite almost everything costing us more, we have hardly increased the selling price of any products at all during 2018.
+We are only able do this if we are able to purchase in large volume and operate very efficient warehouses

 Because we use DPD for most courier deliveries, we can ship one part of the order from Warehouse A with the other part from Warehouse B, and DPD are able to match up the boxes and deliver them to the customer as one consignment - something you'll be used to if you regularly order from Amazon.
 DPD can still deliver separate boxes at different times of the day because they may be on different vans but that happens with all DPD deliveries, so our split-shipping system is just as reliable as any other DPD delivery

 We can do all this at no extra cost to the customer and you still get text / email alerts from DPD to update you, including confirming your one-hour delivery time slot